CANADA STOCKS-TSX falls as banks, energy stocks weigh

 TORONTO, Jan 18 Canada's main stock index fell on Wednesday as energy stocks weighed with a fall in oil prices and uranium producer Cameco Corp plunged on a negative outlook.

-Fortis Inc shares fell 8.4 percent to C$37.92 after the utility said it would buy a U.S. power transmission company.

-Shares in Agrium Inc fell 2.4 percent to C$114.30 after the fertilizer and farm products retailer forecast lower-than-expected profit for 2016, blaming weak prices.
+Nine of the index's 10 main groups were in negative territory, with decliners outnumbering advancers by almost six to one.

-The materials group, which includes precious and base metals miners and fertilizer companies, lost 2.7 percent.
+The materials group, which includes precious and base metal miners and fertilizer companies, added 2.6 percent as the price of bullion jumped.

-Cineplex Inc rose 5.9 percent to C$49.45 after the movie theater operator reported better than expected fourth quarter revenue and raised its dividend.
-(Reporting by Alastair Sharp Editing by W Simon)

 TORONTO, Jan 18 Canada's main stock index fell on Wednesday as energy stocks weighed with a fall in oil prices and uranium producer Cameco Corp plunged on a negative outlook.